 Areas of interest: Human rights, refugees, immigration, international aid to developing countries, and EU-MENA economic cooperation

-Muhammad Shehada, Chief of Programs and Communications at Euro-Med Monitor, investigates human rights abuses in Europe against migrants and refugees and Europe-MENA relations.
+Muhammad Shehada, Chief of Programmes and Communications at Euro-Med Monitor, investigates human rights abuses in Europe against migrants and refugees and Europe-MENA relations.
 Prior to his current role, he was public relations and communication officer at Euro-Med Monitor.
-Muhammad is a columnist in the Forward and contributor to several publications, including Vice, Aljazeera, the Nation and the New Arab.
+Muhammad is a columnist in the Forward and contributor to several publications, including Vice, Al Jazeera, the Nation and the New Arab.
 He studied Computer Engineering at the Islamic University - Palestine (2013-2017), International Development Studies at Lund University - Sweden (2018-2020) and currently studies Security Risk Management at Copenhagen University.
 He speaks English, Arabic and some Swedish.

 Anne has over 15 years of experience as a development worker and human rights campaigner.
 A graduate of the University of Michigan, Anne was a Marshall Scholar at King’s College, Cambridge and a Mellon Century Fellow at the University of Chicago.